eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 - **Change Visibility:** if changes are stored in Git, rather than in a database, it is harder to surface them to the app level.

+- **Hosting:** hosting the wiki on the Internet, where it can be read and edited collaboratively, is harder.
+Compiling a static wiki and serving that is easy, but for editing, you either need a web frontend that makes Git commits (like Gitit) or a Git client (which is harder on mobile).

 - two-app failure modes:
   - if one app is used to write, and another to view, the latter tends to be ignored